H-1B Visa Information

 - If the department requires a quick decision from USCIS, the department is responsible for paying the USCIS expedited processing fee.

-- Specific instructions are part of the Learning Content in ISSO Scholar Portal and can be viewed once a Sponsorship Request has been submitted.
+- Specific instructions are part of the Learning Content in ISSO Portal and can be viewed once a Sponsorship Request has been submitted.

 Foreign National Responsibility